lnoor/sphinx-jsonschema/docs/directive.rst

 Auto Target and Reference
 +++++++++++++++++++++++++

-With the **\:enable_auto_target:** flag there will be a target created with filename and optional pointer.
+With the **\:auto_target:** flag there will be a target created with filename and optional pointer.
-When you would include auto target on multiple JSON schema with identical filenames it will cause a conflict within your build only the last build target will be used by the references. this also applies if you would embed the schema directly into your documentation only the filename will be the document name.
+When you would include auto target on multiple JSON schemas with identical file names it will cause a conflict within your build only the last build target will be used by the references.
+This also applies if you would embed the schema directly into your documentation; in that case the document name is used as the file name.

-With the **\:enable_auto_reference:** flag there will be more logic applied to reduce the amount of undefined label warnings.
+With the **\:auto_reference:** flag there will be more logic applied to reduce the amount of undefined label warnings.
-It will check if it's referencing to it self and if there would be a title to link to, when there are titles in the same page that have an identical name it will cause linking issues.
+It will check if it is referencing to itself and if there would be a title to link to, when there are titles in the same page that have an identical name it will cause linking issues.
-If you didn't seperate definitions from the schema the ``$ref`` will become a text field without a linked reference. if the ``$ref`` would point to an other schema from the path it will extract the filename it expected to be included into your documentation with a **\:enable_auto_target:**.
+If you didn't separate definitions from the schema the ``$ref`` will become a text field without a linked reference.
+If the ``$ref`` would point to an other schema from the path it will extract the filename it expected to be included into your documentation with **\:auto_target:**.

-Mainly the **\:enable_auto_reference:** flag infuence behavoir of the existing ``$$target`` methode and could potentially break links.
+Mainly the **\:auto_reference:** flag influences behavior of the existing ``$$target`` method and could potentially break links.

 | See below the schema whereby both options are included.
   For each section it will create a target in this example filename of the document as the schema is added as context and it's pointer if there would be one.